-Eric Berry, Chiefs finalizing deal that will make him NFL's highest-paid safety
+Eric Berry, Chiefs finish deal that makes him NFL's highest-paid safety

-Kansas City Chiefs safety Eric Berry finally is getting his long-term deal.
+Kansas City Chiefs safety Eric Berry finally got his long-term deal.

 Berry, who played under the franchise tag last season and said he would not play under the tag in 2017, has the stability he wanted.
-The Chiefs and Berry were finalizing a six-year, $78 million deal that would make him the highest-paid safety in the NFL, according to NFL Network’s Ian Rapoport.
+The Chiefs and Berry signed a six-year, $78 million deal that would make him the highest-paid safety in the NFL, according to NFL Network’s Ian Rapoport.
+The Chiefs made the news official Tuesday afternoon.

+It’s official.
+We have signed safety Eric Berry to a contract extension.https://t.co/ak9M7wa9VW pic.twitter.com/kaIiNl3Yvx

-Assuming the deal becomes official, it is an important step for the Chiefs, not just to have Berry under contract for the foreseeable future, but also so they can use the franchise tag on another defensive cornerstone.
+It is an important step for the Chiefs, not just to have Berry under contract for the foreseeable future, but also so they can use the franchise tag on another defensive cornerstone.
 Defensive tackle Dontari Poe’s contract had expired, and he would have been one of the most coveted players on the free-agent market.
 Now it seems like a good bet that the Chiefs will use the franchise tag on him, and ensure they won’t lose either Poe or Berry.

 Berry is one of the best safeties in the NFL.
 He was tremendous last season, with 77 tackles and four interceptions.
 His interception return on a two-point conversion against the Atlanta Falcons for a 29-28 win – after he returned an interception for a touchdown earlier in the game – was one of the highlights of the 2016 season.